 Author: M. Namasivayam

-Published by Tirumular Trust / Printed by Graphicczone, Singapore.
+Published by Tirumular Trust / Printed in Singapore.

 In Tirumular's Tantra, the human body is a living temple, awaiting the realization and awakening of divine consciousness within it.
 In the scriptures, Tirumular describes the tempering of the physical body using yogic techniques.